nopCommerce enables you to run more than one store using one interface from a single nopCommerce installation.

 Ensure the Web service option is selected.

-Ensure the Synchronize DNS zone with the primary domain option is unchecked.
+Ensure the Synchronize DNS zone with the primary domain option is clear.

-Once the installation and technical setup are done, you can manage your stores from the administration area.
+Once the installation and technical setup are done, you can manage your stores from the nopCommerce administration area.
 Go to Configuration → Stores.
-The Stores window is displayed:
+The Stores window will be displayed:

 By default, only one store is created.

 To set up several stores, click Add new and define the following store settings:

 Define the Store name.

 Enter your Store URL.

 Select the SSL enabled checkbox if your store is SSL secured.
 SSL (Secure Sockets Layer) is the standard security technology for establishing an encrypted link between a web server and a browser.
 This link ensures that all data passed between the web server and browsers remain private and integral.
 SSL is the industry standard used by millions of websites to protect online transactions with their customers.